Suriya: Career struggles and sporadic success (2014–2019)

 Suriya's only release in 2014 was Anjaan opposite Samantha Ruth Prabhu, directed by N. Lingusamy.
 It was released to mixed reviews, and was an average grosser at the box office.
 A reviewer of IANS wrote, "Suriya gives an earnest performance.
 But he's let down by a weak script, terrible performances by the rest of the cast and lengthy narrative."
 He also co-sang "Ek Do Theen Char" with Andrea Jeremiah for the film.
 In 2015, Suriya released 36 Vayadhinile starring Jyothika, the first production from his company 2D Entertainment.
 His next release was Venkat Prabhu's film Massu Engira Masilamani, opposite Nayanthara and Pranitha Subhash.
 Critics were all in praise for Suriya's performance, but the film received mixed reviews.
 Despite this, it emerged as a commercial success.
 In the same year, he produced Pasanga 2 (2015), directed by Pandiraj.

 In 2016, Suriya appeared in the science-fiction action drama 24 directed by Vikram Kumar.
-Based on the concept of time-travel, he played triple roles of a scientist, his evil brother and the scientist's watch mechanic son opposite Samantha Ruth Prabhu and Nithya Menen in leading roles.
+Based on the concept of time-travel, he played triple roles of a scientist, his evil brother and the scientist's watch mechanic son, and starred alongside Samantha Ruth Prabhu and Nithya Menen.
 Sreedhar Pillai of Firstpost noted, "Suriya is fantastic, and does the difficult triple role of playing a scientist, lover boy and above all, the deadly villain with élan and style."
 Malini Mannath of The New Indian Express stated, "Suriya plays each role with relish.
 Of particular mention is his essaying of Athreya the antagonist.
 The actor showcasing a new dimension to his performance here, yet again surprises you with his splendid take on it."
 For his performance, Suriya won the Filmfare Critics Award for Best Actor – Tamil, in addition to his twelfth nomination for the Filmfare Award for Best Actor – Tamil.
 The film also grossed above ₹1 billion at the box office worldwide and was a commercial success.

 His first film of 2017, Si3, the third film of the Singam franchise, saw him reprise his role opposite Anushka Shetty and Shruti Haasan.
 A box office success, it emerged another ₹1 billion grosser.
 His only release in 2018 was Thaanaa Serndha Koottam directed by Vignesh Shivan.
-The Telugu dubbed version received praise for Suriya's dubbing.
 He played a fake CBI officer opposite Keerthy Suresh, in this box office success.
 In the same year, he produced Kadaikutty Singam, starring his brother Karthi, and co-sang "Cha Cha Charey" with Karthi, Kharesma Ravichandran, Venkat Prabhu and Premgi Amaren for the movie Party.
 He had two releases in 2019: Selvaraghavan's NGK opposite Sai Pallavi and Rakul Preet Singh, and K. V. Anand's Kaappaan opposite Sayyeshaa, which marked the third time he collaborated with the director.
 Both films received mixed reviews from critics, but the latter emerged a commercial success.
 He also produced Uriyadi 2 and Jackpot in 2019.